 SWOT analysis is a tool for auditing an organization and its environment.
 SWOT analysis is the first stage of planning and helps marketers to focus on key issues.
 SWOT stands for strengths, weaknesses, opportunities, and threats.
 Strengths and weaknesses are internal SWOT factors.
 Opportunities and threats are external SWOT factors.
 A strength is a positive internal factor.
 A weakness is a negative internal factor.
 An opportunity is a positive external factor.
 A threat is a negative external factor.
-Here is your FREE SWOT template for you to have a go – after you’ve read our SWOT analysis lesson of course!.

 We should aim to turn our weaknesses into strengths, and our threats into opportunities.
 Then finally, SWOT will give managers options to match internal strengths with external opportunities.
 SWOT is that simple.
 The outcome should be an increase in ‘value’ for customers – which hopefully will improve our competitive advantage.